DavidHe1127/Mr.He_HandBook/DevOps/Security/cors.md

 ### preflight

 For non-simple requests - `PUT`, `DELETE` or `content-type: application/json` header, an `OPTIONS` http request will be sent first asking if the requested site is within the exception list and available http methods and headers.
-If answer is 200, the actual request will then be issued.
+If answer is `200`, the actual request will then be issued.

-To avoid sending too many `OPTIONS`, One approach is - frontend sends ajax to its server (only serves up frontend code) which then forwards the requests to api server - backend.
+To avoid sending too many `OPTIONS`, One could use a proxy server where frontend sends requests to its server - serving frontend code which then forwards the requests to actual API server - backend.
 Because the communication is between two servers, preflight calls are completed avoided.